gotmoo/Blazor.Monaco/README.md

 ```

 ## Notes
 If the editor does not display at all, you may be missing interactive rendermode.
-Either add this with `@rendermode InteractiveServer` at the top of your page, or in `App.Rrazor`:
+Either add this with `@rendermode InteractiveServer` at the top of your page, or in `App.razor`:
 ```csharp
 <!DOCTYPE html>
 <html lang="en">